SvenFestersen/GtkPyInterpreter/README.md

 # GtkPyInterpreter
-A simple Gtk3 widget that displays the cmdline in- and output of a interactive Python interpreter.
+A simple Gtk3 widget that displays the cmdline in- and output of an interactive Python interpreter.

 ## Features